kgdunn/pid-book/univariate-review/univariate-review.rst

 - later we consider how to :ref:`construct monitoring charts <SECTION-process-monitoring>` to **track variability**
 - in the section on :ref:`least squares modelling <SECTION-least-squares-modelling>` we learn how **variation in one variable might affect another variable**
 - with :ref:`designed experiments <SECTION-design-analysis-experiments>` we intentionally **introduce variation** into our process to learn more about the process (e.g. so that we can optimize our process for improved profitability); and
-- and in the :ref:`latent variable modelling <SECTION-latent-variable-modelling>` section we learn how to deal with **multiple variables**, simultaneously extracting information from the data to understand how variability affects the process.
+- and in the :ref:`latent variable modelling <SECTION_latent_variable_modelling>` section we learn how to deal with **multiple variables**, simultaneously extracting information from the data to understand how variability affects the process.

 Histograms, probability and distributions